-1. To the extent practical and cost-effective, purchase transactions are conducted in a manner providing open competition.
+- 1. To the extent practical and cost-effective, purchase transactions are conducted in a manner providing open competition.
 Purchasing shall follow prudent practices to avoid purchasing unnecessary items.
-In the Spring of every even year the fiscal manager and office manager shall conduct an analysis of recurring purchases to assure that the vendors supplying these items are the most cost effective (the total cost of acquisition including quality, cost, and delivery/pick up).
+On an annual basis the fiscal director shall conduct an analysis of recurring purchases to assure that the vendors supplying these items are the most cost effective (the total cost of acquisition including quality, cost, and delivery/pick up).
 Some form of total cost of acquisitions analysis shall be performed on all non-recurring purchases as deemed appropriate by the executive director.
-The vast majority of purchases made by Humanities Montana are under \$1,000 and many are recurring.

-- 2. Competitive quotations shall be obtained when practical.
-Purchases over \$10,000 shall include evidence that at least three vendors have been contacted to obtain competitive quotations.
-Requests for competitive proposals are encouraged for all purchases over \$25,000.
+The vast majority of purchases made by Humanities Montana are under \$1,000 and many are recurring. - 2.
+Competitive quotations shall be obtained when practical.
+Purchases over \$10,000 shall include evidence that multiple vendors have been contacted to obtain competitive quotations.
+Requests for competitive proposals are encouraged for all purchases over \$50,000.
 Requests for proposals may be solicited without formal advertising as long as competition is not unduly restricted.
 Procurement transactions will not violate the agency's organizational conflict of interest provisions in the corporate Bylaws or Federal conflict of interest provisions. - 3.
 Non-recurring orders for products or services must be authorized by the executive director.
 New orders or recurring orders are placed on a net 30 basis and paid by check after invoice or charged to the credit card account.
-Common supplies for general office use typically are purchased by the office manager.
-An officer may purchase recurring items for his/her Program following these purchasing procedures.
+A manager/director may purchase recurring items for his/her Program following these purchasing procedures.